How to write a landing page to sell your info product

 This is a benefit:

-“After 4 weeks following these techniques you will feel more relaxed and will have no trouble falling asleep.
+“After 4 weeks of following these techniques, you will feel more relaxed and have no trouble falling asleep.
 Guaranteed”.

-It is important to add at least 3 or 5 features with their associated benefits (for some reason odd listings work better than even).
+Add at least 3 or 5 features and their benefits (odd numbers work better than even numbers).

 Never add a feature of your product without its associated benefit.